caddy-dns/glesys/README.md

-glesys module for Caddy
+Glesys module for Caddy
 ===========================

 This package contains a DNS provider module for [Caddy](https://github.com/caddyserver/caddy).

-It can be used to manage DNS records with [glesys](https://glesys.se).
+It can be used to manage DNS records with [Glesys](https://glesys.se).

 ## Caddy module name